 - The Oasis Spa has a thermal suite with hot and cold relaxation rooms and heated tiled beds.

-The 2,014-passenger Cunard ship transports passengers back to a golden age of travel.
+This 2,061-passenger Cunard ship transports passengers back to a golden age of travel.
 That era may be gone, but onboard Queen Victoria its spirit lives on.
-Guests embark via the three-deck high, mahogany and marble Grand Lobby where an ornate, sweeping wrought-iron staircase leads to the principal public rooms, including the elegant Cafe Carinthia and Chart Room.
+Following a major refurbishment in 2017, five new opulent Penthouse Suites towards the stern on Deck 8 were created; while 43 balcony staterooms were added.
+Every cabin received a makeover which included the installation of flat screen televisions as well as much requested tea and coffee making facilities.
+Also new is an Art Deco inspired Britannia Club Restaurant; an expanded sun deck; a new Chart Room just off the Grand Lobby; as well as a revamp of the Winter Garden with elegant lounge furniture.
+The focal hub of the ship is the three-deck high Grand Lobby where an ornate, sweeping wrought-iron staircase leads to the main public rooms.
 The Art Deco aesthetic continues in the two-deck high Queens Room, dominated by magnificent crystal chandeliers.
 With tiered seating and 16 private boxes, the Royal Court Theatre evokes the ambiance of famous music halls.
-The Britannia Restaurant is a striking room, with intimate groupings of tables, and The Grills on Deck 11 are for passengers occupying Princess Grill and Queens Grill suites.
-Queen Victoria offers a range of accommodation from the ample to the opulent.
+The Britannia Restaurant is a striking room, with intimate groupings of tables; while the Grills on Deck 11 are for passengers occupying Princess Grill and Queens Grill staterooms and suites.

 - Tea in the Queens Room where white-gloved waiters serve fresh scones with cream, finger sandwiches and premium teas.